+Abstract: Improving the design and performance of medical stents for implantation in the human body is of current interest.
 This paper describes a study of fatigue-crack propagation behavior in the superelastic alloy Nitinol.
-This work is motivated by biomedical applications and the current interest to improve the design and performance of medical stents for implantation in the human body.
-Specifically, the objective of this work is to study the effect of environment on cyclic crackgrowth resistance in a ~50Ni-50Ti (at. %) alloy, and to provide the necessary data for the safe life predication of Nitinol endovascular stents.
-The material selected for this study has been heat treated such that it is superelastic at human body temperature; this was confirmed with monotonic uniaxial tensile tests.
-Characterization of fatigue-crack growth rates has been performed at 37°C on disc-shaped compact-tension samples, in environments of air, aerated deionized water, and aerated Hank's solution (a simulated body fluid).
-The effect of cyclic loading on the uniaxial constitutive behavior was investigated at a strain range of 6.4%, and results indicate that the magnitude of available superelastic strain (~5.0%) is maintained even after cyclic softening.
-However, despite the persistence of nucleating the stress-induced martensitic phase after cycling with a maximum strain slightly below the plastic yield point, Nitinol is found to have the lowest fatigue-crack growth resistance of the principal metallic alloys currently used for implant applications.
+Specifically, the objective of this work was to study the effect of environment on cyclic crack-growth resistance in an ~50Ni-50Ti (atom %) alloy and to provide the necessary data for the safe life prediction of Nitinol endovascular stents.
+The material selected for this study was heat treated such that it was superelastic at human body temperature; this was confirmed with monotonic uniaxial tensile tests.
+Characterization of fatigue-crack growth rates was performed at 37°C on disk-shaped compact-tension samples in environments of air, aerated deionized water, and aerated Hank's solution (a